gvwilson/thirdbit/src/fiction/still-book/index.md

 of her arms and onto the walkway, but she didn't care.
 She was sobbing, but she didn't care, because she knew what she was going to find.

-And there it was---her violin.
+And there it was—her violin.
 The current that had carried the boats to this little backwater had brought her violin as well.
 She picked it up gently and hugged it close.